pallets/click/docs/documentation.rst

 Command Short Help
 ------------------

-For sub commands, a short help snippet is generated.
+For subcommands, a short help snippet is generated.
 By default, it's the first sentence of the docstring.
-If it is too long, then it will show as much as it can on one line and end with ``...``.
-The short help snippet can also be overridden with the kwarg ``short_help``:
+If too long, then it will ellipsize what cannot be fit on a single line with ``...``.
+The short help snippet can also be overridden with ``short_help``:

 .. click:example::